Date of Award:

 The median ratings for all questions of appropriateness, understandability, usefulness, and satisfaction were a 6 or 7 on a 7-point scale across the board.
 This result would indicate that while different aspects of the indicator document may appeal to different groups, participant ratings across job and institution type show that these criteria achieve acceptable levels that validate the use of the indicators as a tool to assist institutions in their web accessibility efforts.
 This dissertation utilized the multiple-paper format recommended by the committee.

 Mariger, Heather Ann, "The Social Validation of Institutional Indicators to Promote System-Wide Web Accessibility in Postsecondary Institutions" (2011).
 All Graduate Theses and Dissertations.
-Paper 903.
+903.